Oregon Court Records

 - Offenses section: The violations, including the statute/ordinance section and presumptive fine amounts, may be listed here.
 The officer may sign the affirmation and include his name, agency, and ID number.

-- Court Appearance section: The time, date and location of the court with jurisdiction over the case may be entered here.
-The reverse side of the ticket may contain information on responding to the citation.
+- Court Appearance section: Here, you can enter the court with jurisdiction over the case's time, date, and location.
+The ticket's reverse side may contain information on responding to the citation.

 At the top of the ticket, the officer may indicate whether the offense is a crime or a violation.
-This indication may affect how you respond to the ticket, as traffic crimes come with a mandatory court appearance.
+This indication may affect your response to the ticket, as traffic crimes require a mandatory court appearance.
 Traffic offenses in Oregon can either be misdemeanor offenses, which could result in jail sentences, or violations- infractions, which result in a fine.
-Fines tend to vary by offense and court, so if you have any questions about your costs, you should contact the court listed on the citation.
+Fines vary by offense and court, so you should contact the court listed on the citation if you have any questions about your costs.

 The Oregon Driver and Motor Vehicle Services Division (DMV) does not employ a point system.
 It does take note of how many tickets you get, and how often.
-Drivers who rack up numerous tickets or preventable accidents may find themselves subject to license restrictions or suspensions.
-If you incur 3 convictions or 3 accidents or a combination of both, totaling 3 incidents, in 18 months, your license may be restricted.
-If you incur 4 convictions or 4 accidents or a combination of both, totaling 4 incidents, your license may be suspended.
+Drivers who rack up numerous tickets or preventable accidents may be subject to license restrictions or suspensions.
+If you incur three convictions or three accidents or a combination of both, totaling three incidents, in 18 months, your license may be restricted.
+If you incur four convictions, four accidents, or a combination of four incidents, your license may be suspended.

 Traffic violations are generally classified as moving or non-moving violations.
 Moving violations are committed by a vehicle while in motion.
-Non-moving violations are generally committed when a vehicle is parked or associated with faulty vehicle equipment, though they can be committed by moving vehicles such as failure to wear a seatbelt.
+Non-moving violations are typically committed when a vehicle is parked or associated with faulty equipment.
+However, they can be committed by moving vehicles, such as failure to wear a seatbelt.
 These kinds of violations are not reported to the Oregon DMV.

 What to Do When You Get a Traffic Ticket in Oregon?